srl-labs/containerlab/docs/cmd/inspect.md

 Currently, the only other format option is `json` that will produce the output in the JSON format.

 #### details

 The `inspect` command produces a brief summary about the running lab components.
 It is also possible to get a full view on the running containers by adding `--details` flag.

 With this flag inspect command will output every bit of information about the running containers.
 This is what `docker inspect` command provides.

 #### wide

-The local `--wide` flag adds an "Owner" column to the `inspect` output table.
+The local `-w | --wide` flag adds all available columns to the `inspect` output table.

 ### Examples